-Jonathan D. Reichman has over twenty-five years’ experience in litigation, licensing and counseling matters in copyright, trademark, unfair competition and right of publicity law, particularly for clients in the entertainment industry.
-He is co-author and contributing editor of the book Right of Publicity 2011, which addresses critical issues in publicity rights around the world.
+Jonathan D. Reichman has almost 30 years’ experience in litigation, licensing and counseling matters in copyright, trademark, unfair competition and right of publicity law, particularly for clients in the entertainment industry.
+He is co-author and contributing editor of the book Right of Publicity 2013, which addresses critical issues in publicity rights around the world.
 World Trademark Review 1000 recognizes him as a leader in trademark matters and quotes one of Mr. Reichman’s clients as saying he is, “an incredibly smart and understated trademark lawyer” (2013).
-For several years, Mr. Reichman has been recognized as a leading intellectual property lawyer by New York Super Lawyers.
+For several years, Mr. Reichman has been recognized as a leading intellectual property lawyer by New York Super Lawyers (2013).
 He is also recognized in the area of copyright law by The Legal 500 United States (2013) and U.S. News – Best Lawyers (2013).

 A major aspect of Mr. Reichman’s practice involves the protection, defense, enforcement, licensing and exploitation of rights vested in fictional characters.
 He has handled complex issues concerning such characters and properties as Spider-Man, X-Men, Superman, Batman, Barbie, Babar the Elephant, Teenage Mutant Ninja Turtles, The Berenstein Bears, Inspector Gadget, Franklin The Turtle, Raggedy Ann and Andy, Abbott & Costello, Mr. Bill, The Woodstock Festivals and Rube Goldberg.

 Mr. Reichman also represents the estates of well-known authors and artists, and handles the intellectual property aspects of merger, acquisition and financing transactions, including the analysis and evaluation of intellectual property portfolios.